ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/configuration.md

   }
 };
 ```
-The getAverageFunction retrieves the last 10 temperature records and calculates their average.
-To do so, the function uses the ScanCommand to fetch items from the table, limiting to 10 records.
+The `getAverageFunction` retrieves the last 10 temperature records and calculates their average.
+To do so, the function uses the `ScanCommand` to fetch items from the table, limiting to 10 records.
 The retrieved records are mapped to extract temperatures, and then the function calculates the average using the reduce JavaScript function.
-The getAverageTemperature returns the average temperature in the response body.
-Similarly, as write writeTemperatures, the function catches errors and returns an appropriate HTTP status code.
+The `getAverageTemperature` returns the average temperature in the response body.

 The above code demonstrates a common pattern in serverless applications, where functions interact with AWS services like DynamoDB to store and retrieve data.